Hey there 😊

 During my travels I'd often wondered how this valley or mountain or rock formation or lake formed.
 And I had wished there was a resource that explained these formation processes to me in simple terms.

 I've visited beautiful places in the past, such as Scotland, Hawai'i and Vietnam, but I hadn't learned a lot about their incredible geology, the friendly people and culture before departure.

 I used travel guides, but I often found they're not as thorough and detailed as I want them to be.
-They're great for a broad understanding and overview of the place as it relates to general geography, geology and the provide great advice on restaurants, bars, accommodation and activities.
-Unfortunately, I never found them to be detailed enough in regards to landscape formation.
+They're great for a broad understanding and overview of the place as it relates to general geography, geology and they provide great advice on restaurants, bars, accommodation and activities.
+Unfortunately, I never found them to be detailed enough in regards to landscape formation and geoscience.

 The same applies to travel magazines or blogs.
 I appreciate them because of their beautiful imagery, storytelling character and source of inspiration.